coleea/nextjs-server-action-example/README.md

 ### The Key Points is three

 - Actions Id
-    - Every Server Actions(use-server functions) have unique id. it can be used for routing on server-side
+    - Every Server Actions(also called `use-server` functions) have their unique id. it can be used for routing on server-side

-- `Next Actions` field in Header
+- `Next Actions` field in Request Header
-    - This field contains Actions Id.
-Server check this and identifies the type of action
+    - This field contains `Actions Id`.
+Server identifies the type of action and routes.

 - fetch body : your function arguments will be here